 Trader Joe’s UNEXPECTED CHEDDAR CHICKEN SAUSAGE

 I was pretty impressed with these new sausages, called UNEXPECTED CHEDDAR CHICKEN SAUSAGE.
 In fact I’m going to say these sausages are the bomb.
-We are talking really juicy & flavorful.
-The overall flavor of these sausages is terrific.
-Ingredients include chicken, cheese, caramelized onions and red bell peppers.
-Personally I really like the snap of the natural pork casing*.
-FYI, they didn’t drip or ooze out cheese, if that’s what you are are expecting.
+We’re talking so juicy & flavorful.
+Overall flavor of these sausages is terrific.
+It’s Ingredients include chicken, unexpected cheddar of course plus caramelized onions and red bell peppers.
+Personally I really like the snap of the natural pork casing they use, but some have said they think it’s too “thick”* .
+They didn’t drip or ooze out cheese, if that’s what you are are expecting, its not cheesy like that, it’s more about flavor.
 I guess the cheddar just melts in and gives them a lot of flavor and obviously some juiciness.
-They are just delicious and we both really enjoyed these when we ate them for dinner, as a dish with sautéed veggies.
-These can be served in so many ways.
-Want super easy?
-Just grill them up a bit and put them on a good bun (brioche?) with mustard and sauerkraut.
-I did a “german style” dish with sauteed potatoes.
-I grilled the sausages on the stove.
-Along-side the sausages, I made some sautéed vegetables (potatoes, onions, peppers and some cabbage).
-The sausages and veggie combination was really good.
-We ate it with TJ’s MARBLE RYE bread with some DIJON MUSTARD and some of TJ’s excellent SAUERKRAUT.
+I thought they were delicious and we both really enjoyed these when we ate them for dinner as a dish with a side of sautéed potatoes and vegetables.

-These sausages are already fully cooked however I think browning them up is a must IMO.
-I just learned you should not prick sausages as we’ve been taught, they stay juicier if you don’t.
-OK one of them burst a tiny bit but it was fine.
-One sausage has only 160 calories, and while they are not low in sodium, they are not super high either, these sausages have a bit less sodium compared to TJ’s Andouille Chicken Sausages.
+These sausages are already fully cooked.
+However I think browning them is a must.
+I just learned you should not prick sausages as we’ve been taught.
+That they stay juicier if you don’t prick them.
+OK one of them burst a bit on me but it was fine.

 https://www.traderjoes.com/home/products/pdp/unexpected-cheddar-chicken-sausage-074048